surify/vault_breaker/README.md

 1) Run the script
 2) put all the encrypted files(.bin files) in a folder and enter its path when prompted
 3) give a valid separate folder to store decrypted files
+4) uncomment code at line 223 if you want to delete encrypted files after successful decryption